ammar-tanwar/bloglearnbay/posts/7-best-machine-learning-companies-to-work-for-in-bangalore-2023.md

 # 2. IBM

-IBM is always committed to creating a diverse environment and also takes pride in providing equal employment opportunities.
+IBM has diversified environment committed to creating a diverse environment and also takes pride in providing equal employment opportunities.
 Every qualified candidate is offered consideration of employment without any discrimination.
 IBM is even committed to compliance with fair employment opportunities with regard to citizenship and immigration status.

 - Five hundred eighty vacancies in every quarter of the year.

-- 10 LPA is the average package for mid-career-level ML pros
+- 10 LPA is the average package for mid-career-level ML pros.

 # 3. Accenture